yingchengsun/COVID19-TrialMatcher/README.md

-# COVID-Trial-Collaboration
+# COVID-Trial-Recommendation
-A website seeking COVID-19 Trials Collaboration Opportunities
+A website recommend similar COVID-19 Trials given an example one

 # Install and deploy
 **Enviroment**: Python 3, Flask, Folium